• Home

 The Road To The Executive Order

-The road to the executive order was a winding one, starting with a directive from the Secretary of Education sent to the office of Student Federal Aid to provide loan forbearance on federal student loans in March of 2020.
+The road to the executive order was a winding one, starting with a directive from the Secretary of Education sent to the office of Student Federal Aid to provide loan forbearance on federal student loans in March 2020.

 That directive included a suspension of loan payments for the duration of the forbearance.
 A loan forbearance program is not a cancellation of a student loan, but rather a moratorium on collecting payments.